 It is a tricky decision deciding which material to opt for but one of the best is undoubtedly bathroom floor tiles.

-Although carpet can be nice and cosy on your feet getting in and out of the shower, it’s not practical for stains or spills and being in the bathroom where splashing water is a regular occurrence, it’s just not practical.
-In fact, carpet actually absorbs the water which can end up seeping through to the wood, causing dampness and rot over years of showers.
+Although the carpet can be nice and cozy on your feet getting in and out of the shower, it’s not practical for stains or spills, and being in the bathroom where splashing water is a regular occurrence, it’s just not practical.
+Carpet actually absorbs the water which can end up seeping through to the wood, causing dampness and rot over years of showers.

 Lino is a common bathroom flooring option but it can get extremely slippery after a bath or shower.
 It can be very thin too, which means it isn’t as durable as other materials.
 This cheap and cheerful option will not last as long as other flooring types but it is a quick and simple installation which is why many people choose it for their bathrooms.

 Another essential attribute to flooring is that it is easy-to-clean and maintain and floor tiles are exactly that.
-This means that a build-up of bacteria from soap scum and a number of people washing is eliminated, helping to have a clean and shiny bathroom.
+This means that a build-up of bacteria from soap scum and some people washing is eliminated, helping to have a clean and shiny bathroom.

-One aspect of floor tiles that makes them completely unique is that they can come in a number of styles and materials too.
-So you can choose a style to suit you and your already existing décor, if you don’t want to change your suite or your walls.
+One aspect of floor tiles that makes them unique is that they can come in many styles and materials too.
+So you can choose a style to suit you and your already existing décor if you don’t want to change your suite or your walls.